Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Unauthorized access and modification of \gls{SM} data}

-Cyber-criminals could gain access to sensitive meter data such as consumption, credentials (including keying material), and firmware information by exploiting known software vulnerabilities or by decrypting \gls{PLC} communication that uses weak encryption.
-Additionally, if cyber-criminals can take over the meter communication with the aggregator (e.g., by using the encryption key), they can send wrong consumption data.
-The asset owner could be fined for not fulfilling flexibility agreements and eventually be removed from the portfolio.
-Having a hold of private data and options for financial damage, cyber-criminals may aim at blackmailing flexibility asset owners.
+Cyber-criminals could gain access to sensitive meter data such as consumption, credentials, and firmware information by exploiting known software vulnerabilities or by decrypting \gls{PLC} communication that uses weak encryption.
+Additionally, if cyber-criminals take over the meter communication with the aggregator (e.g., by using the encryption key), they can send wrong consumption data.
+The asset owner may be fined for breaking contracts and removed from the portfolio.
+Having hold of private data and options for financial damage, cyber-criminals may aim at blackmailing flexibility asset owners.